Award for Scholarly Distinction

 AHA members are now invited to submit nominations.
 According to the selection criteria, recipients must be senior historians of the highest distinction who have spent the bulk of their professional careers in the United States.
 Generally, they must also be of emeritus rank, if from academic life, or equivalent standing otherwise.
 Under normal circumstances the award is not intended to go to former presidents of the Association; rather, the intent is to honor persons not otherwise recognized by the profession to an extent commensurate with their contributions.

-A nominating jury appointed by the AHA Council will review the nominations and will recommend up to three individuals for approval at the Council’s spring meeting.
+The Committee on Honorary Foreign Members and Awards for Scholarly Distinction will serve as the jury and will recommend up to three individuals for approval at the Council's spring meeting.
+The Committee consists of the president, president-elect, and the immediate past president.
 The honoree(s) will be announced at the Association’s annual meeting.

 The annual deadline for receiving nominations is April 1.

 A complete nomination should include (1) a letter of nomination that contains specific details addressing the criteria listed above and (2) a two- to three-page CV of the nominee with a summary of major publications and career highlights.
 Additional letters of support can also be submitted, provided the entire package does not exceed 10 pages in length.
-Nomination materials should be sent electronically (preferred) or by mail to Sharon K. Tune, Director, Meetings and Administrative Operation, American Historical Association, 400 A St. SE, Washington, DC 20003-3889.
+Nomination materials should be sent electronically to email@example.com, and include "Award for Scholarly Distinction: [Nominee's Name]" in the subject line.